12.1. Overview and Key Concepts

 Consider a scenario where two concurrent transactions (txid=99 and 100) execute SQL statements affecting tbl_a and tbl_b.

-In streaming replication, WAL data ($w_{1}$ to $w_{5}$) are written to the WAL file sequentially as each SQL statement is executed.
-The walsender reads these records and sends them immediately to the walreceiver on the standby server, regardless of the transaction’s commit status.
-The walreceiver then writes the received WAL data into its own WAL file in the exact order it was received, maintaining a physical mirror of the primary server.
+In streaming replication, the publisher writes WAL data ($w_{1}$ to $w_{5}$) to the WAL file sequentially as each SQL statement executes.
+The walsender reads these records and sends them immediately to the standby’s walreceiver, regardless of the transaction’s commit status.
+The walreceiver writes the received data into its own WAL file in the exact order received, maintaining a physical mirror of the primary server.

 In contrast, logical replication processes data based on transaction boundaries and publication scopes.
-While the walsender reads the WAL data as it is generated, it does not send it immediately.
-Instead, it accumulates the changes in a memory area called the ReorderBuffer, where changes are reassembled per transaction.
+While the walsender reads WAL data as it is generated, it does not send the data immediately.
+Instead, it accumulates changes in a memory area called the ReorderBuffer, where changes are reassembled per transaction.

-The operation of the ReorderBuffer within the walsender involves the following three processes:
+The ReorderBuffer within the walsender involves three main processes:

-• Decoding & Buffering: As the walsender reads the WAL, it decodes each WAL record $w_{n}$ into a corresponding logical change $c_{n}$ and stores it in the ReorderBuffer.
-Refer Section 12.4.3 for details.
+Decoding & Buffering: As the walsender reads the WAL, it decodes each record $w_{n}$ into a logical change $c_{n}$ and stores it in the ReorderBuffer.
+Refer to Section 12.4.3 for details.

-The structure of ReorderBuffer will be discribed in Section 12.3.
+The structure of the ReorderBuffer is described in Section 12.3.

-While the output process is extensible via plugins to support various formats, PostgreSQL provides the pgoutput plugin by default for standard logical replication.
-Refer Section 12.5 for details.
+PostgreSQL provides the pgoutput plugin by default for standard logical replication, though the output process is extensible via plugins.
+Refer to Section 12.5 for details.

 12.1.2.1.
 Asynchronous vs. Synchronous